TheMadChem1st/ER_Diagrams_For_Dummies/index.md

 #### Where to start

 We can begin building relationships by considering how the entities interact in real life.
+#### Problem 3.
-Consider the following possible relationships *Students and Teachers
+Consider the following possible relationships:

+* Students and Teachers
-*Teachers and Classes
+* Teachers and Classes
-*Teachers and Staff
+* Teachers and Staff
-*Classes and Students
+* Classes and Students
-*Classes and Staff
+* Classes and Staff
-*Staff and Students
+* Staff and Students

 Which of these relationships should be defined?
 What sort of relationships are they?
-Compare your answers to the ones below.
+Compare your answers to the ones at the bottom of this tutorial.
-*Students and Classes are linked by the Enrolled_In relationship *Classes and Teachers are linked by the Teaches relationship *Teachers and Staff are linked by the Member_Of relationship

 #### Why these relationships?